 Beyond the pandemic, it has been a very productive year for the TIO.
 I am pleased to note the further implementation of our response to Part A of the Federal Government's Consumer Safeguards Review.
 The review confirmed the success and ongoing importance of the scheme as well as opportunities for improvement.
 As part of our response, in November 2019 members made an important amendment to the TIO Constitution to remove the reserved Director positions for the scheme's two largest members.
-We will continue to focus on the ability of expectations in the the scheme to meet community rapidly evolving communications sector.

-Also flowing from the Safeguards Review has been a strengthened relationship and liaison with the Australian Communications and Media Authority (ACMA).
+We will continue to focus the Australian Communications and Media Authority (ACMA).
 The Board has benefited from the Chair of ACMA, Nerida O'Loughlin, attending several Board meetings to improve dialogue on regulatory and policy issues.
 The Ombudsman also settled a new Memorandum of Understanding with the ACMA, which has improved the flow of information between the ACMA and the TIO, and gives us greater insights on the systemic performance of the sector.

-The work of the TIO is always important, but the critical nature of its role has been brought into sharp relief during the pandemic.
+The work of the TIO is always important, but the critical nature of its role has been brought into sharp relief during the pandemic. on the ability of the scheme to meet community expectations in the rapidly evolving communications sector.